FAIR-by-Design-Methodology/CLARIN-Training/resources/1st Session/06 Rich learning exp/Rich learning experience.md

             Your browser does not support the audio element.
     </audio>

+!!! warning "Accessible multimedia"

+    Provide transcripts and captions for audio and video content to make them accessible to all users.

 #### Interactive elements

 For more complex interactive elements, one might use HTML or specialized tools that support enhanced Markdown (like Jupyter notebooks or MkDocs):